drop-games/eb-docs/docs/intro.md

 The underlying artistic side of the NFTs allow them to be the grounds for creative expression of the community.
 Artists submit their created NFT art, for instance a sword or a character skin, to a community vote, items that passed the vote are then available in-game and Hyperblade Marketplace.
 Creatives then get a fair share from the profits from the NFTs they created, and Hyperblade gets museum quality pieces directly available in the game.

 ## Open Sourcing
 Along with security and reliability, it was the openness and unrestricted innovation that made Web3/crypto space what it is now.
 Open sourcing and free flow of ideas allow small teams to build monumental projects that would be impossible to make without the ability to stand on the shoulders of giants.

-Hyperblade, as a blockchain native project, is being built with same values.
+Hyperblade, as a blockchain native project, is being built with similar values.
 The planned functionality requires an extensive amount of engineering, where the technology is being developed using the available open-source code and through the collaboration with other teams, e.g. using open-source _Uniswap V2 Interface_ to build decentralized Hyperblade exchange.
 Hyperblade DAO acknowledges that it in the common interest to share the acquired knowledge, and therefore all of the source code will be made available in the open, combining GPLv3 licensing for common components such as Marketplace, DEX or governance modules, and delayed open-sourcing via BSL for Hyperblade's artistic part with 3 year closed-source period.

 ## Disclaimer

 This white paper serves the purpose of introducing reader to the core concepts of _Hyperblade_ and _Hyperblade DAO_.
-The project is in active development and the content of this document is subject to change without prior notice.
+This project is in active development and the content of this document are subject to change without prior notice.

 <br/>